cambridge-healthcare/hstruct/README.md

 When you care about speed, this is the Ruby structure that you've been looking for.
-HStructs are faster than any other gem out there, but still only half as fast as when compared to a Class with arguments as a hash.
+HStructs are faster than any other gem out there, but still only half as fast as when compared to a Class with hash arguments.
-To make up for that, you will end up writing less code and you will get a to_hash method by default (no, you don't have to be running Ruby 2.0).
+To make up for it, you will end up writing less code and you will get a `to_hash` method by default (no, you don't have to be running Ruby 2.0).

 ```ruby
 class ClassWithArgsHash